Courtney Hope: Personal life

+Relationships

-In 2016, Hope began dating General Hospital star, Chad Duell.
-The duo became engaged on Valentine's Day 2021.
-They were married on October 23, 2021.
-On December 14, 2021, it was announced the couple had split.
+In 2016, Hope began dating General Hospital actor Chad Duell.
+The duo got engaged in February 2021.
+They proceeded to tie the knot in October that year.
+In December, 2021, it was announced they had split.
 In January 2022, Duell revealed neither he nor Hope had "signed anything" and stated they were not "married or anything."

+Lifestyle

-Outside of acting, Hope is also a fitness instructor.
+Apart from her acting career, Hope is also a fitness instructor.